Dan178A/Chamacos_miados/README.md

-# Capybara Fisher Controler by Cv2
+# Isla del Capy Controler by Cv2

 ## How to play
 - Press P to Play